Interpretation of $\Omega(2012)$ as a $\Xi(1530)K$ molecular state: Two-point and three-point QCD sum rules

 In view of the complexity of the full expression, we keep only the Lorentz structure $\slashed{p}_1 \gamma^{\mu}\gamma^{5}$ in Eq.~\eqref{therefunctionre} for the convenience of subsequent analysis.

 This result can be equivalently rewritten as

-To properly apply the sum rules, we isolate the terms proportional to $1/p_2^2$ with the Lorentz structure $\slashed{p}_1\gamma^\mu\gamma^5$ in the OPE series.
-This procedure determines the coupling constant $g_{{\Omega^*}{\Xi}K}(Q^2)$ (where $Q^2 = -p_2^2$) in a region away from the physical pole at $Q^2 = -m_K^2$.
+Since $p = p_1 + p_2$, we consider the soft-kaon limit $p_2 \to 0$, in which case $p^2 \approx p_1^2$.
+In this limit, the terms proportional to $1/p_2^2$ become dominant in the OPE series.
+Therefore, to properly construct the sum rules, we isolate the contributions with the Lorentz structure $\slashed{p}_1 \gamma^\mu \gamma^5$ proportional to $1/p_2^2$.
+This approximation has been examined in Ref.~\cite{Eidemuller:2005jm}, where the results obtained in the soft-meson limit were found to be consistent with those treating the meson momentum as a small but finite quantity.
+This procedure determines the coupling constant $g_{{\Omega^*}{\Xi}{\bar{K}}}(Q^2)$ (where $Q^2 = -p_2^2$) in a region away from the physical pole at $Q^2 = -m_{\bar{K}}^2$.
 The on-shell coupling is then obtained by extrapolating from the valid QCD sum rule window.
-By equating the hadronic and OPE representations and assuming $p^2=p_1^2$ ,we have
+By equating the hadronic and OPE representations, we have

 According to quark-hadron duality, the contributions from higher resonances and the continuum on the phenomenological side are assumed to be dual to the integral above the continuum threshold $s_0$ on the OPE side.
 After performing the Borel transform, the sum rules are obtained as